Addressing Communities of Practice Challenges: What You Need To Know

 - The level of participation and involvement of the members in the community.

-When managing a community of practice, your goal as a leader is not to micromanage, rather support and nurture it by providing the resources they need.
+When managing a community of practice, your goal as a leader is not to micromanage, but rather support and nurture it by providing the resources they need.

 That’s what Xerox Corp did to support a community of engineers who were exchanging ideas about how to solve copy machine problems.